Source: en.wikipedia.org /wiki /French colonization of the Americas# /media /File:Nouvelle-France_map-en.svg

 Fighting broke out on April 19 1775 (after the famous Paul Revere midnight ride) when 700 British troops were sent to confiscate militia ordnance stored at Concord Massachusetts.
 Independence was declared July 4 1776.
 Most fighting occurred 1775-1778, then a stalemate with many US desertions (1779-1780) then victory again in October 1781 with Cornwallis's defeat at Yorktown, Virginia, after France Spain and India also went to war against England.

-The Americans skirted these allies, recognizing that more favorable terms would be found in London.
-They negotiated directly with Prime Minister the Earl of Shelburne, who hoped to make Britain a valuable trading partner of America at the expense of France.
-To this end, Shelburne offered to cede all the land east of the Mississippi River, north of Florida, and south of Quebec, while also allowing American fishermen access to the rich Newfoundland fishery.
-According to one historian, Shelburne was hoping to facilitate the growth of the American population, creating lucrative markets that Britain could exploit at no administrative cost to London.
+Shelburne hoped to make Britain a valuable trading partner of America at the expense of France, and while not ceding Canada, he offered to cede all land east of the Mississippi River, north of Florida, south of Quebec, and allow American fishermen access to the rich Newfoundland fishery.
+According to one historian Shelburne was hoping to facilitate America's growth, creating lucrative markets that Britain could exploit at no administrative cost to London.
 As Vergennes commented, "the English buy peace rather than make it".

 Early Government